Free: Assessment Does your website build trust with buyers and bring in revenue?

 You’ll likely find that parts of the site that were copied need to be updated, changing the layout or copy.
 Doing this ensures you aren’t scrambling to revert pages to previous states.

-Depending on the severity of the duplication, you can sometimes reach out to the website’s owner and request the page/pages be taken down.
-If this is a single page or a few design elements, chances are there may be a contact form on the website you can utilize, and they’ll be willing to work with you.
+If this is a single page or a few design elements, you can sometimes reach out to the website’s owner and request the page/pages be taken down.
+There may be a contact form on the website you can utilize — or you can use LinkedIn.
+Chances are they’ll be willing to work with you.

-Whenever you are asked to register a domain for your website, the registrar (the business you bought the domain from) will have you fill out a form of contact information, so this information is available whenever you do a WHOIS search.
+Whenever someone registers a domain for a website, the registrar (the business they bought the domain from) will have them fill out a form of contact information, so this information is accessible in a WHOIS search.

 Some WHOIS search sites are:

 Once there, type in the URL.
-For example purposes, we’ll look up Hobby Lobby.
+For example purposes, we’ll look up IMPACT.

-Among the long list of things you receive, you should see ‘registrar email’ listed.
+Among the long list of things you receive, you should see ‘registrar abuse contact email’ listed.
 This would be the best email to contact to request having the stolen content removed.

-Now, people do have the ability to pay for services that privatize your registrar information.
-Emails ending in @domainsbyproxy.com, or similar proxies are those that are private.
+Now, people do have the ability to pay for services that privatize their registration information.
+Emails ending in @domainsbyproxy.com, or similar proxies are private.
 They are typically forwarded to a real person, but in some cases, the email leads to a dead end.

 To do so, you first need to identify the server host.